Rqcker/SymbioticAIS/README.md

 ![Symbiotic](https://raw.githubusercontent.com/Rqcker/ImageHosting/master/dissertation/symbio3.png)

 ### Introduction
 SAIS (Symbiotic Artificial Immune Systems) is a novel Artificial Immune System inspired by symbiotic relationships observed in biology.
 It leverages the three key stages of symbiotic relationships—mutualism, commensalism, and parasitism—for population updating, as seen in the Symbiotic Organisms Search (SOS) algorithm.
 This approach effectively tackles the challenges associated with large population sizes and enhances population diversity, issues that traditional AIS and SOS algorithms struggle to address efficiently.
 This project aims to provide an open-source implementation of the SAIS algorithm to foster innovation and research in bio-inspired computing and immune-inspired algorithms.
+The official Python Package Index (PyPI) [URL](https://pypi.org/project/sais/).

 ### Publication